In 2008, I went to India for the first time, and stayed for a month.

-Since returning, everyone has asked the same three-word question : “How was India?”
+Since returning, everyone has asked the same three-word question: “How was India?”

-Impossible to sum up in a few sentences, so my smart-ass answer has been “scrappy”.
+It's impossible to sum up in a few sentences, so my smart-ass answer has been “scrappy”.

-Here I'll try to explain my real thoughts about India (so far).
+Here I’ll try to explain my real thoughts about India so far.

-This was my first visit to India, and I'm going to return many times, so this time I went only to meet with some companies, in the cities of Bangalore, Hyderabad, and Kolkata.
+This was my first visit to India, and I’m going to return many times, so this time I went only to meet with some companies, in the cities of Bangalore, Hyderabad, and Kolkata.
 No tourist sights or countryside.
 Just meetings and cities.
 So of course I saw India from a business and urban point of view.
-Everything I say, below, is just my observation from visiting these 3 cities.
+Everything I say, below, is just my observation from visiting these three cities.

 Rubble and Garbage

 In India, there is rubble and garbage everywhere.

 - walk around rubble to enter an office building